$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 In the statement below, and also Theorem \ref{thm:num-forms1}, we use the following terminology.

 \begin{definition} Let $n$ be a positive integer. \letpprime.
-We say that two $(2n)$-by-$(2n)$ matrices $M$ and $M'$ with coefficients in $\Qp$ are \emph{equal up to multiplication by a symplectic matrix} if there exists a $(2n)$-by-$(2n)$ symplectic matrix $S$ with coefficients in $\Qp$ such that $S^TMS=M'$ (same definition works for arbitrary fields). \end{definition}
+We say that two $(2n)$-by-$(2n)$ matrices $M$ and $M'$ with coefficients in $\Qp$ are \emph{congruent via a symplectic matrix} if there exists a $(2n)$-by-$(2n)$ symplectic matrix $S$ with coefficients in $\Qp$ such that $S^TMS=M'$ (same definition works for arbitrary fields). \end{definition}